Guy Magar Dared to Dream About a Film Career

 “Kiss me quick before I shoot has been my welcoming catchphrase to my wife Jacqui whenever she visited on-set, seemingly always just before I rolled cameras.
 And so this book is also about a deeper magic, the magic of finding a life partner.
 Falling in love begins when you meet a kind heart, a kind soul, and blossoms into caring for that person more than for yourself.”

 Jacqui and Guy were married in a beautifully-costumed Renaissance-themed wedding.
-“I got to duel in a sword fight to win her hand against stuntmen friends who kidnapped her after she arrived by horse and buggy in front of 300 surprised guests” Guy recalls.
+“I got to duel in a sword fight to win her hand against stuntmen friends who kidnapped her after she arrived by horse-drawn carriage in front of 300 surprised guests” Guy recalls.
 “It was my Errol Flynn life moment!”

 “Now, 28 years later, I am still head-over-heels in love with Jacqui.
 But then, suddenly, Jacqui was diagnosed with leukemia.”